smaht-dac/pipelines-docs/docs/pipelines/alignment_paired_end_illumina_hi-c.md

 Hi-C specific arguments:

-- *-S* skip mate rescue.
+- *-S*: skip mate rescue.
-- *-P* skip pairing.
+- *-P*: skip pairing.
 Mate rescue performed unless -S also in use.
-- *-5* for split alignment, take the alignment with the smallest coordinate as primary.
+- *-5*: for split alignment, take the alignment with the smallest coordinate as primary.

 *-SP* ensures that the results are equivalent to aligning each mate separately, while maintaining the proper paired-end read formatting.
 It also avoids forced alignment of a poorly aligned read given an alignment of its mate, based on assumption that the two mates belong to a single genomic segment.